 At Wrigley Field, Bill Madlock collects six hits in a game when he singles five times and triples in the Cubs' 9-8 ten-inning loss to New York.
 'Mad Dog', finishing with a .354 average, will win the first of his four batting titles (1975, '76, '81, '83) this season.

-In a 5-4 win over the Pirates, Expo Pete Rose singles for the 3,052nd time tying him Ty Cobb on the all-time career single list.
+In a 5-4 win over the Pittsburgh at Montreal's Olympic Stadium, Expo first baseman Pete Rose singles for the 3,052nd time, tying him Ty Cobb on the all-time career list.
+'Charlie Hustle' will finish his 24-year major league career with 3215 singles, accounting for 75.5% of his major-league record 4,256 hits

 After hitting a single off Oakland's Dennis Lamp in the first inning of the Brewers' 7-4 victory at County Stadium, leadoff batter Paul Molitor steals second and third base, and then swipes home plate to complete a rare stolen base cycle.
 The Milwaukee DH becomes the first American Leaguer to steal his way around the bases since Dave Nelson accomplished the feat with the Rangers in 1974.